cadukiz/deel_cadu/README.md

 - The database provider is SQLite, which will store data in a file local to your repository called `database.sqlite3`.
 The ORM [Sequelize](http://docs.sequelizejs.com/) is on top of it.
 You should only have to interact with Sequelize - **please spend some time reading sequelize documentation before starting the exercise.**

-- To authenticate users use the `getProfile` middleware that is located under src/middleware/getProfile.js. users are authenticated by passing `profile_id` in the request header. after a user is authenticated his profile will be available under `req.profile`. make sure only users that are on the contract can access their contracts.
+- To authenticate users use the `getProfile` middleware that is located under src/middleware/getProfile.js.
+Users are authenticated by passing `profile_id` in the request header.
+After a user is authenticated his profile will be available under `req.profile`. make sure only users that are on the contract can access their contracts.

 - The server is running on port 3001.